d2bit/axa_code_test/README.md

 - Determine gender of gnomes (just joking on this one but feel free to make your uess)
 - Test the app

+---

+# WHY HAVE I USED LIBRARIES?

+### AXIOS
+Make AJAX requests easily and with browser compatibility

+## STYLES COMPONENTS
+Add styles to the application
+To experiment with a new way of applying styles
+Seems I have done something wrong with it, as it has created performance issues